Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before wrestling with a bug for hours,  **Google it first.**  Seriously.
-You're not the first person to fight that particular digital dragon.
-Someone's probably already slain it and posted the solution on Stack Overflow (with a celebratory GIF, no less).
-Save your sanity, and maybe even learn a new swear word *less* frequently.
+- **Pro Tip:**  Before you write a single line of code,  *actually* understand the problem.
+Don't be like that guy who built a magnificent clockwork mousetrap only to discover he didn't have any mice.
+Save yourself the debugging headaches – define your goals *first*.
+(And maybe check for mice.)

 ---

-### 📅 Last Updated: 2024-11-19 19:18
+### 📅 Last Updated: 2024-11-19 20:25

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!